This was bally marketing speak for the idea that

 After payout completes, the search continues for more paying combinations, though an r-button press may be needed to search again.

 Higher payouts can get broken into two pieces - payout for a 3-in-line, a pause, then the remainder of the payout for a 4-in-line or higher.

 see also: search disc techno details.

-A gear connected to the search wipers which the search index unit can engage to stop the search wipers from spinning.
+A metal gear connected to the search wipers which the search index unit can engage to stop the search wipers from spinning.

 The amount of clicks increase as more balls are in playfield holes.